chimpler/python-functional-guide/README.md

 ```

 ### filter
-The filter function keeps elements of a list that matches a condition.
+The filter function keeps elements of an iterable that matches a condition.

 You can use the `filter()` function:
 ```python